Child Protection Officer

 - In criminal law the Crown or other prosecuting authority has to prove guilt and the defendant is presumed innocent until proven guilty.

-- If a child is injured while in the care of the Wll Opera, a designated first-aider will administer first aid and the injury will be recorded in the Wll Opera’s accident book.
+- If a child is injured while in the care of W11 Opera, a designated first-aider will administer first aid and the injury will be recorded in W11 Opera’s accident book.
 This record will be counter-signed by the person with responsibility for child protection.

 - If a child joins the production with an obvious physical injury a record of this will be made in the accident book.
 This record will be counter-signed by the person with responsibility for child protection.
 This record can be useful if a formal allegation is made later, and will also be a record that the child did not sustain the injury while participating in the production.